AFL Women's games records

 This page is a collection of AFL Women's games records.
 The AFL Women's (AFLW) is Australia's national semi-professional women's Australian rules football competition.
 The following tables only include home-and-away matches and finals; practice matches are excluded from the totals.

 Most AFL Women's games

-Below are the players who have played at least 50 games at AFLW level.
+Below are the players who have played at least 75 games at AFLW level.

-Updated to the end of S7 (2022).
+Updated to the end of finals week 1, 2025.

 Club games record holders

 Below are the players who hold the record for most games played at their respective clubs.

-Updated to the end of S7 (2022).
+Updated to the end of finals week 1, 2025.

-50-game players for one club
+AFL Women's games record holder

-Below are the players who have played at least 50 games for one club.
-This table only includes foundation AFLW teams, as they are currently the only teams to have played at least 50 games.
+Updated to the end of finals week 1, 2025.